N-Srikar/n-srikar/README.md

 <h1 align="center">About Me</h1>

 ###

-<h4 align="left">my name is SRIKAR NARSINGOJU , <br>I am a student pursuing B.Tech in Information Technology and am actively seeking for internship opportunities<br><br>• Skilled in Data Structures and Algorithms (DSA) , Competitive Programming (CP) , Problem-Solving<br>• Possess a good amount of knowledge and understanding about Full Stack Development<br>• Have a good grasp of Computer Science fundamentals and Object Oriented Programming (OOPs) concepts</h4>

-###
+I'm **Srikar Narsingoju**

+I am a 3rd year student at **KMIT**, pursuing B.Tech in Information Technology.

+- I have a strong foundation in **Data Structures and Algorithms** with good problem-solving skills.
+- I am proficient in **Full Stack Development** with experience in building modern & dynamic web applications, from front-end interfaces to back-end systems.
+- I have a good understanding of **Computer Science fundamentals** and **Object Oriented Programming** concepts.

+I believe in continuous learning and enjoy exploring new technologies to expand my skill set.

+I am actively seeking for internship opportunities to apply what I’ve learned and gain hands-on experience.

 <h3 align="center">Programming Languages</h3>